Vinjeåi

-Vinjeåi is a river in Telemark county, Norway.
+Vinjeåi is a river in Vinje Municipality in Telemark county, Norway.
 The 2.6 km long river starts at the southeastern end of the lake Vinjevatn where the water flows out into the river.
 The river flows downstream and end when it joins the river Tokke at the village of Åmot.
 Vinjeåi was regulated as part of the Tokke hydroelectric power development in the 1960s, and water from Vinjevatn is transferred through tunnel to the Tokke Hydroelectric Power Station.